CTU-Bern/.github/profile/README.md

 ## CTU Bern

-CTU Bern is an independent institution of the University of Bern.
+CTU Bern is a unit of the Department of Clinical Research of the University of Bern.

-It is the Clinical Trials Unit of the Faculty of Medicine of the University of Bern and the Inselspital, Bern University Hospital.
+CTU Bern is the clinical trials unit of the Faculty of Medicine of the University of Bern and the DCR and provides comprehensive support for patient-centered research in the areas of data management, clinical study management, statistics & methodology, monitoring and quality management.

-CTU Bern supports and collaborates in clinical studies primarily initiated by investigators of the University of Bern and collaborating institutions.

 Besides our work supporting Clinical trialists, we also develop software and make it available here.